 The fasting period for autophagy depends on your metabolism.
 Generally, autophagy begins when your insulin and glucose levels are reduced considerably.
 It may start after 12 to 24 hours of fasting and reaches its peak at 48 hours.
 However, there is not enough evidence to indicate the optimal fasting period needed for autophagy.

 Each individual is different; hence do not try to induce autophagy by prolonged fasting.
-Discuss with your doctor about the fasting method you are planning to follow and ensure it’s safe.
+Discuss with your doctor the fasting method you are planning to follow and ensure it’s safe.

 The role of autophagy during cancer is complex.
-In the initial phase of cancer, autophagy may suppress the growth of tumor cells, and prevent its progression.
+In the initial phase of cancer, autophagy may suppress the growth of tumor cells, and prevent their progression.
 However, in the advanced stages of cancer, autophagy can enhance the survival of tumor cells under environmental and metabolic stress.

 In the case of cancer, autophagy acts as a double-edged sword where it has both tumor-suppressive and tumor-promoting properties.
 Autophagy exerts disparate effects on tumor cells at different stages of their progression.
 Hence, during cancer consulting a doctor is crucial before trying any kind of fasting.